-

 1 Selection for participation in the NH 1L Diversity Internship Program is not a guarantee of a 2L summer associate position or post-graduate employment with any participating firm.
 Program participants are encouraged to apply to positions outside the participating firms during the course of the internship for 2L summer placement.

 First-year law students attending an ABA accredited law school anywhere in the United States are eligible to apply.
-Candidates will be asked to provide a personal statement outlining their commitment and contribution to the advancement of diversity, equity, and inclusion in the legal community.
-Applications will also be reviewed based upon the applicant's academic record, writing ability, analytical and interpersonal skills, and personal statement.
+Candidates will be asked to provide a personal statement outlining their commitment to the advancement of diversity, equity, and inclusion in the legal community.
+Applications will also be reviewed based upon the applicant's academic record, letter of recommendation from a current professor, writing ability, analytical and interpersonal skills, and personal essay.

-Each of the firms recognizes that diversity exists in many forms, including, but not limited to, race, ethnicity, national origin, sexual orientation, gender identity, and disability, and is critically important to providing excellent client service and an enriched work environment for its attorneys and staff.
+Each of the firms recognizes that diversity exists in many forms, and is critically important to providing excellent client service and an enriched work environment for its attorneys and staff.
 Each participating firm is an equal employment opportunity employer, and all qualified applicants will be considered.